New Year Celebrations Across the Planet

 Traditions for welcoming the new year.

-As we say goodbye to 2020, a strange year with a novel virus, giant murder hornets, economic woes, school closures, and a completely different way of daily living, we can look forward to bringing in a new year with fresh hopes and dreams.
+It’s New Year – the end of the old year, and the start of a new one.
+On January 1, Americans bring in a new year with fresh hopes and dreams.
 In the United States, people celebrate with fireworks, family meals, and counting down the time to the next year.
-What are some of the other traditions around the world?
+What are some traditions celebrated to begin a new year around the world?

 Probably the most common tradition celebrated in various English-speaking countries is singing “Auld Lang Syne” at the stroke of midnight.
-This Scottish folk song bids farewell to the old year and is an ode to long-standing friendships.
+This Scottish folk song is about remembering old times and is an ode to long-standing friendships.

 As the clock strikes midnight on New Year’s Eve, celebrators at the nation’s beaches join in the tradition of jumping over seven waves.
 Participators must face the ocean’s waves head-on and then make a wish for each wave they jump over.
 It is also customary to wear white on the last day of the year.